The banks failed to notify customers they were about to be hit with overdraft charges.

 This isn't the first time that the CMA has taken action against a financial institution over this matter, with Nationwide having been made to refund £6 million to 320,000 customers in the summer.

 Speaking back in August, Adam Land, senior director for remedies, business and financial analysis at the CMA, emphasised that the text alerts that banks and building societies were ordered to send to customers who were about to slip into an unarranged overdraft were “key in helping them avoid unexpected fees”.

 He also argued that the CMA needs stronger powers to ensure compliance with its orders, such as the ability to impose fines.

-It’s a good point ‒ while Nationwide has reimbursed customers who didn’t get the appropriate texts, it hasn’t really lost anything as a result of having broken the order.
+It’s a good point ‒ while Nationwide has reimbursed customers and both HSBC and Santander will do so, none of them have actually lost anything as a result of having broken the order.

 If there was a proper financial penalty for doing so then it would serve as a far more effective deterrent for any other firms tempted to shirk their duties.

 Clamping down on expensive overdrafts